 - nobody could do it.

-It does no good to offer training to someone when the task cannot be accomplished by anyone.
-Or, to provide training when the person knows that by completing the task they will only get more work piled on and they will have to work more hours, while the other employees get less work.
+It does no good to offer training to someone when no one can accomplish the task.
+Or, to provide training when the person knows that by completing the task, they will only get more work piled on and have to work more hours, while the other employees get less work.

 Another series of questions for determining what is causing the performance discrepancy:

 - Is the person’s direct manager ‘big enough’ to manage them?